rohennes/vale-asciidoc/README.md

 # This repo is deprecated.
-For latest rules AsciiDoc and OpenShiftAsciiDoc rules see here: https://github.com/redhat-documentation/vale-at-red-hat/
+For latest updates for AsciiDoc and OpenShiftAsciiDoc rule sets see here: https://github.com/redhat-documentation/vale-at-red-hat/

 ## Vale ruleset for AsciiDoc